eweissm/eweissm.github.io/_portfolio/portfolio-1.md

 **Print Head Technology**
 	By far the most challenging aspect of the project was converting the sparse academic information that existed for induction-based metal AM into a marketable technology ready for aerospace applications.
 This process (in brief) included:
-•	The determination of aluminum alloys compatible with our process
+* The determination of aluminum alloys compatible with our process
-•	The determination of compatible nozzle and substrate materials.
+* The determination of compatible nozzle and substrate materials
-•	The optimization of our induction parameters (current, frequency, and coil geometry) using surface optimization in COMSOL Multiphysics
+* The optimization of our induction parameters (current, frequency, and coil geometry) using surface optimization in COMSOL Multiphysics
-•	Explorations of process parameters (operating temperature, feed stock diameter, mass flux, substrate material, nozzle material, shielding gas, and auxiliary heat sources)
+* Explorations of process parameters (operating temperature, feed stock diameter, mass flux, substrate material, nozzle material, shielding gas, and auxiliary heat sources)
-•	Continual refinement of the experimental setup and of process reliability
+* Continual refinement of the experimental setup and of process reliability

 ![image](https://github.com/user-attachments/assets/ce74565b-9910-4fe4-bebc-6df3a2f8b276)
 ![image](https://github.com/user-attachments/assets/9a57ab6f-337f-4a83-ad52-a5cae2d7c02d)